Skip to content

 It depends on your content marketing strategy, but checking your site once or twice a year is what’s recommended.

-When checking the results of your contents audits, and deciding what strategies follow next for future posts, keep in mind your marketing goals, but also the fact that search engine algorithms are constantly changing, and that they have a direct effect on how your content ranks.
+When checking the results of your content audits and deciding what strategies follow next for future posts, keep in mind your marketing goals, but also the fact that search engine algorithms are constantly changing, and that they have a direct effect on how your content ranks.

-It is the perfect excuse to get ready to adapt your business’ content to current content marketing trends.
+It is the perfect excuse to get ready to adapt your business’s content to current content marketing trends.